LluisMas/_PW_/README.md

 # _PW_

-This project is to get information about Packtub's Daily Book.
+This project is a simply web client to get information about Packtub's Daily Book.

 ### Prerequisites
 ```
-packtub.py
-  web client
+packTub.py
   urllib2, beautifulsoup4
 ```